translation-gang/ru.vuejs.org/src/v2/guide/migration.md

 </keep-alive>
 ```

 <p class="tip">When `<keep-alive>` has multiple children, they should eventually evaluate to a single child.
-Any child other than the first one will simply be ignored.</p>
+Any child other than the first one will be ignored.</p>

 When used together with `<transition>`, make sure to nest it inside: